 The global population size has not been quantified owing to recent taxonomic splits.

-Occurs inside humid terra firme and varzea forest, and in tepuis on slopes, feeding largely on fruit, flowers and seeds (del Hoyo et al. 1997).
-Travels in tight, rapidly flying flocks.
-Breeds between December and February, nesting in a hole in a tree.
+The species occurs inside humid terra firme and varzea forest, and in tepuis on slopes, feeding largely on fruit, flowers and seeds (del Hoyo et al. 1997).
+It travels in tight, rapidly flying flocks.
+The breeding season lasts from December to February, when it nests in a hole in a tree.

 23 cm.
 Medium-sized colourful parakeet with long green-based red tail and bright blue primaries.
 The maroon face contrasts with white auriculars and a blue forecrown, which shades to deep brown.
 The breast is heavily scalloped gold on a deep brown background, becoming green on the lower breast and flanks and there is a large red belly patch.
 Similar species.
 P. emma has scale-like bars rather than strong scalloping on the breast, and also has a paler, grey-olive ground colour.
 P. amazonum has buffy, not white on the auriculars and a more restricted blue forecrown.
 P. griseipectus lacks blue on the crown.

 Text account compilers

 Martin, R., Hermes, C.

 Butchart, S., Ekstrom, J., Khwaja, N., Salaman, P.G.W., Symes, A. & Taylor, J.

 BirdLife International (2023) Species factsheet: Pyrrhura picta.
 Downloaded from http://datazone.birdlife.org/species/factsheet/painted-parakeet-pyrrhura-picta on 07/06/2023.
 Recommended citation for factsheets for more than one species: BirdLife International (2023) IUCN Red List for birds.
 Downloaded from http://datazone.birdlife.org on 07/06/2023.